Sylius/Sylius/UPGRADE-1.12.md

 # UPGRADE FROM `v1.12.9` TO `v1.12.10`

-1. The `Sylius\Bundle\AttributeBundle\Form\Type\AttributeType\Configuration\SelectAttributeChoicesCollectionType` constructor has been removed as it is not used anymore.
+1. The `Sylius\Bundle\AttributeBundle\Form\Type\AttributeType\Configuration\SelectAttributeChoicesCollectionType` only
+    constructor argument has been made optional and is `null` by default, subsequently the first argument of `sylius.form.type.attribute_type.select.choices_collection` has been removed.

 # UPGRADE FROM `v1.12.8` TO `v1.12.9`